-There are essentially two types of PaaS solutions: application delivery only PaaS solutions and complete PaaS solutions.
-The former only delivers the bare bones functionality that is needed to host applications in the cloud.
+There are essentially two types of PaaS solutions: application delivery-only PaaS solutions and complete PaaS solutions.
+The former only delivers the bare-bones functionality that is needed to host applications in the cloud.
 Facilities for developing, debugging or testing SaaS solutions are not available with this type of PaaS solution.
-The later, provides a robust computing platform with a full solution stack that enables the efficient management and delivery of on demand software.
+The latter, provides a robust computing platform with a full solution stack that enables the efficient management and delivery of on-demand software.

 Complete PaaS solutions provide a platform for SaaS Development, SaaS Deployment and SaaS Testing, in support of the full application life cycle.
 A complete PaaS solution may also offer the following capabilities: team collaboration tools, security management tools, database integration tools, application version management and more.
 On a detailed level, a complete PaaS solution includes the following features: user on-boarding or provisioning, subscription management, billing & metering, payment processing, reporting & analytics and more.
 Apprenda’s Private PaaS offering is an example of a complete PaaS solution that delivers a full set of features that fully support the operational requirements of SaaS solution providers or ISV’s (independent software vendors).

 Cloud Platform as a Service (PAAS) Key Characteristics